rohan843/cybersecurity-notes/README.md

 Playbooks are essential as urgency, efficiency and accuracy are necessary to quickly identify and mitigate a security threat to reduce potential risk.

-Playbooks ensure people follow a consistent list of actions in a prescribed way, regardless of who is working on the case.
+Playbooks ensure people follow a consistent and up-to-date list of actions in a prescribed way, regardless of who is working on the case.

+Playbooks are accompanied by a **strategy**.
+The strategy outlines expectations of team members who are assigned a task, and some playbooks also list the individuals responsible.
+The outlined expectations are accompanied by a plan.
+The plan dictates how the specific task outlined in the playbook must be completed.

+Playbooks should be treated as **living documents**, which means that they are frequently updated by security team members to address industry changes and new threats.
+Playbooks are generally managed as a collaborative effort, since security team members have different levels of expertise.

+Updates are often made if:

+1. A failure is identified, such as an oversight in the outlined policies and procedures, or in the playbook itself.
+2. There is a change in industry standards, such as changes in laws or regulatory compliance.
+3. The cybersecurity landscape changes due to evolving threat actor tactics and techniques.

 Different types of playbooks are used.
 These include playbooks for incident response, security alerts, teams-specific, and product-specific purposes.
 Here, we focus on an incident response playbook.